Border procedure (border and transit zones)

 • people with special needs, who should coincide with vulnerable people as identified by Article 17 of the Reception Decree (see Accelerated procedure).

-The law provides for specific information obligation to be carried out before the formalisation of the asylum application under the border procedure.
+The law provides for a specific information obligation to be carried out before the formalisation of the asylum application under the border procedure.
 The dedicated C3 merely indicates the application of the border procedure in Italian and the reasons why it is applied, also informing about the exclusion from the accelerated procedure for vulnerable people.

-Among the first cases of border procedure’s applications in Trieste, as of December 2019, three Pakistani asylum seekers have been subject to the accelerated procedure simply because they encountered police not far away from the Slovenian border.
+Among the first cases of border procedure’s applications in Trieste, as of December 2019, three Pakistani asylum applicants have been subject to the accelerated procedure simply because they encountered police not far away from the Slovenian border.

 After those cases, probably due to the implementation of readmissions to Slovenia, no more border procedures were applied to people coming from the eastern land border up to August 2023, when it was again applied to some Bangladesh and Pakistani asylum seekers, who were considered having avoided the border controls entering from the land border.
 The asylum applications were examined under the accelerated procedure applied because of the border procedure and the cases were denied as manifestly unfounded.